vuoz/zmk-battery-util/Readme.md

 ### Todos
 - [ ] Package the app
-- [ ] Add some more customization options ie. connnected devices refresh times
+- [ ] Add some more customization options eg. connnected devices refresh times